Business and Natural Capital Accounting

 The roadmap is structured around four main building blocks: coordination, communication, methodological development and capacity building.

-As part of the roadmap the NCAVES project is currently conducting pilot case studies with selected companies (in the Netherlands with a global dairy company; in Spain and India with a mining multinational), with a view to:
+As part of the roadmap the NCAVES project recently conducted two pilot case studies with selected companies in India and Spain, with a view to:

-- Assess alignment between the sustainability monitoring approach for the environment with the emerging SEEA EEA guidelines;
+- Assess alignment between the sustainability monitoring approach for the environment with the SEEA EA;

 - Explore the availability of national and/or global data on natural capital and the extent to which it could be of use for the purposes of natural capital assessments and accounting